couchbaselabs/mca-java-sample/README.md

 the Tutorial document in this repo for a walk through of setting up a multi-master, multi-region cluster.

-This client is currently in development, and available only as an Enterprise Edition feature (as of 1/24/2018).
+This client is currently available only as an Enterprise Edition feature (as of 2/6/2018).
 You will not be able to build this sample without the client.
 For more information, please contact a Couchbase sales representative.

 Installation
 * Java 8 or higher